pschaus/book_lepl1402/source/part1.rst

 The Java compiler and class files
 =================================

-In the previous section, we mentioned that a special tool, the *Java compiler*, checks your program for type errors *before* it is executed.
+In the previous section, we mentioned that a special tool, the *Java compiler*, checks your program for type errors.
 This check is part of another fundamental difference between Python and Java.
 Python is an *interpreted language*.
-That means that when you start a program written in Python in an IDE like Thonny or on the command line with
+That means that when you start a program written in Python in an IDE or on the command line with

 ..  code-block:: bash